 The ghost orchid is native to Florida, Cuba, and the Bahamas and prefers the habitat found deep within cypress swamps where a very specific fungus lives.
 It has developed photosynthetic roots that help gather nutrients for the fungus in exchange for sugar.
 The flower is white with long, thin petals and two lower petals that sweep from the bottom.
 The ghost orchid is rare and endangered, relying on the sphinx moth to pollinate it at night.
 Habitat destruction and over-collecting have led to a decline in its population.

 8. Yellow And Purple Lady Slipper

-Yellow and purple lady slippers, one of the rarest flowers in the world, belong to the orchid family and are found in England and Europe.
+Yellow and purple lady slippers, one of the rarest flowers in the world, belong to the orchid family and are found in England and other parts of Europe.
 Its bottom petal forms a hollowed-out area that resembles a shoe, thus its name.
 They are so rare that botanists thought them extinct until 1917 when one plant was discovered in England growing on a golf course.
 The yellow and purple lady slipper is now protected by the Wildlife and Countryside Act of 1981.
 Smugglers have attempted to dig it up and have even cut away part of its flowers.
 Today, only six blooms remain.

 7. Fire Lily